-Now let us investigate the phase transition strength \be S=\frac{v_{\rho_c}}{T_c}=\frac{2E}{\lambda_{T_c}} \ee of this EWPT.
-In the limit $E \rightarrow 0$, the transition strength $S\rightarrow 0$ and the phase transition is a second-order.
-To have a first-order phase transition, we requires $S \geq 1$.
-We plot $S$ as a function of $m_{h^{\pm}}$ and $m_{k^{\pm\pm}}$ in Fig. \ref{fig:01}.
+Now let us investigate the phase transition strength \be S=\frac{v_{c}}{T_c}=\frac{2E}{\lambda_{T_c}} \ee of this EWPT.
+In the limit $E \rightarrow 0$, the transition strength tends to zero ($S\rightarrow 0$) and the phase transition is a second-order one.
+To have a first-order phase transition, we require that the strength is larger or equal to the unit ($S \geq 1$).
+In Fig. \ref{fig:01}, we have plotted the transition strength $S$ as a function of the new charged scalars: $m_{h^{\pm}}$ and $m_{k^{\pm\pm}}$.

 According to Ref. \cite{5percent}, the accuracy of a high-temperature expansion for the effective potential such as that in Eq. \eqref{EP-v-1} will be better than $5\%$ if $\frac{m_{boson}}{T}< 2.2$, where $m_{boson}$ is the relevant boson mass.
-Therefore, as shown in Fig. \ref{fig:01}, for $m_{h^{\pm}}$ and $m_{k^{\pm\pm}}$ which are respectively in the ranges $0-350\, \mathrm{GeV}$, the transition strength is in the range $1 \leq S <2.4$.
+Therefore, as shown in Fig. \ref{fig:01}, for $m_{h^{\pm}}$ and $m_{k^{\pm\pm}}$ being in the $0-350\, \mathrm{GeV}$ range, respectively, the transition strength is in the range $1 \leq S <2.4$.

 We see that the contribution of $h^{\pm}$ and $k^{\pm\pm}$ are the same.
 The larger mass of $h^{\pm}$ and $k^{\pm\pm}$, the larger cubic term ($E$) in the effective potential but the strength of phase transition cannot be strong.
 Because the value of $\lambda$ also increases, so there is a tension between $E$ and $\lambda$ to make the first order phase transition.
-In addition when the masses of charged Higgses are too large, $T_0, \lambda$ will be unknown or $S\longrightarrow \infty$.
+In addition when the masses of charged Higgs bosons are too large, $T_0, \lambda$ will be unknown or $S\longrightarrow \infty$.